- Purchase the complete Expat Arrivals Turkey Guide (PDF)

 The rental process in Turkey depends on the route expats choose to take.
 Most expats will research properties online and contact some local estate agents who will set up viewings.
 The estate agent will help with any negotiating to reach an agreement with the landlord, and will then draw up a rental contract.
 The deposit and the first month’s rent need to be paid before the start of the tenancy.

-If one chooses to rent accommodation directly from a landlord, the process is fairly straightforward and more relaxed.
+If one decides to rent accommodation directly from a landlord, the process is fairly straightforward and more relaxed.
 Expats should nevertheless uphold a formal relationship with their landlord and ensure they still get a signed and notarised rental contract.
 This will help them avoid any misunderstanding that could come up in the future.

 Leases

-The period of a long-term lease agreement is often negotiated between the landlord and the tenant.
-Long-term rental contracts are typically signed for one year, but expats should also note that rental contracts will renew automatically if neither party gives notice 15 days before the end of the lease term.
+The period of a long-term lease agreement is typically negotiated between the landlord and the tenant.
+Long-term rental contracts are typically signed for one year.
 There is also a rental increase for each year the contract is extended.
 This rate should be agreed upon when the contract is drawn up.
+Tenants should ensure that they understand all the terms and conditions laid out in the contract, and if there are any uncertain clauses, these should be sorted out and amended before signing anything.

 Deposits